earlyxpian/earlyxpian.github.io/eng/barnabas.md

 ### Suggested first translation(s):

-An easy-to-read, modern English translation that is freely available is the one by Edgar J. Goodspeed from 1950 listed below.
+Two easy-to-read, modern English translations that are freely available are the ones by Edgar J. Goodspeed from 1950 and by Robert A. Kraft from 1965 listed below.
 A more literal translation that is also in modern English and freely available is the anonymous one from 2013 listed below.

 ## English translations:
 * William Wake (translated ~1719)